Read This First

 Prompt 1: Is being rational about romance oxymoronic?

-The central claim is this: The question of whether being rational about romance is oxymoronic touches upon the intersection of emotion and logic, areas often thought to be at odds.
+In plain terms: The question of whether being rational about romance is oxymoronic touches upon the intersection of emotion and logic, areas often thought to be at odds.

 Rationality and romance do not have to be mutually exclusive.
 Being rational about romance can mean making thoughtful decisions about relationships, such as considering compatibility, communication styles, and long-term goals, while also experiencing the emotional and passionate aspects of love.